rwb/c200/README.md

 * 1.14: science of statistics: point estimation, interval estimation, hypothesis testing
 * 1.15: science of probability: measuring and quantifying uncertainty
 * 1.16: pp. 7-10: descriptive and inferential statistics
+* 1.17: p.
+9: samples and populations
-* 1.17: pp. 10-11: multivariate statistics
+* 1.18: pp. 10-11: multivariate statistics

 #### Practice Questions (no questions at the end of Chapter 1 so I'm making up a few)

 * The death penalty is morally wrong. (empirical or normative?)
+* Death penalty states have higher murder rates than non-death penalty states (empirical or normative?)
-* The incaceration rate in state X decreased by 12% from 2000 to 2020. (empirical or normative?)
+* When a new neighborhood police station opened in neighborhood X, reported robberies declined by 10% (empirical or normative?)
 * Percentage of cases in a domestic violence court resolved with a plea bargain (criminology or criminal justice?)
+* Suppose we survey every 5th house on a 3-mile street.
+Is this a sample or a population?
+* Is the National Crime Victimization Survey (NCVS) based on a sample or a population?
 * Average age of first criminal offense (criminology or criminal justice?)
 * Consider the following dataset of El Paso murders: